 The irony is, a good PM is rarely noticed.
 When they’re really supporting the team, the team barely notices they exist; all that crucial gathering, curating, translating, and communicating is working quietly in the background to prevent fires from hitting the ignition point.

 No one notices a fire that never exists.
 But perhaps, along with the iterative tide of the digital marketplace, clients are starting to recognize the true value of prevention.

 While we digital project managers continue to educate clients about our true value, we need to take the lead on up-skilling and upgrading.
-The best way to do that is through on-demand online programs, because who can afford to take two days or two weeks off of a project?
-The answer is #nobody.
+The best way to do that is through our on-demand Mastering Digital Project Management course.
+You'll get hands-on training and access to our templates, samples, and examples for important project documentation.